 - Location: Where do you want to work?
 Should you go back to your hometown and live with your family?
 Can you live in a different city if you find inexpensive housing?
 If you are interested in interning in Atlanta during the summer, Mercer offers you the opportunity to live on the Mercer Atlanta campus.
 Contact Cindy Strowbridge, firstname.lastname@example.org, for more details.

 - Organization: What kind of culture are you looking for?
 Will you receive much attention and guidance from your supervisor?
 Will there be an opportunity to develop a relationship with a mentor?

 - Research the timing of internships typical for your field of interest.
 Ex. many government internship deadlines are in the fall.

-- Highly competitive industries (investment banking/consulting) strongly encourage internships after sophomore/junior year – so plan ahead.
+- Highly competitive industries (investment banking/consulting) strongly encourage internships after sophomore/junior year for undergraduates – so plan ahead.